stgnet/bin/README.md

 Public Domain

 * Please share, fork, and contribute improvements
-* If you don't like this, let me know why: scott@griepentrog.com
+* If you don't like this, let me know why: scott@griepentrog.com or @stgnet
 * If you like this, please buy me a beer: [GitTip](https://www.gittip.com/stgnet/)